JauraSeerat/CMPUT-627-project/README.md

 # CMPUT-627-project

-# Detecting Fake Reviews by Feature Engineering and Machine Learning
+### Task Description: Detecting Fake Reviews by Feature Engineering and Machine Learning

-## Task Description:

 In this task, we try to predict the